In this crankbait rod mega guide, we'll take a look at the top 7 best crankbait rods, what a crankbait is, and what makes a good crankbait rod.

 We really hope you found the information in this article useful and that it helps you pick the right crankbait rod.

 Before we wrap things up…you’re probably shopping for a whole crankbait setup, complete with a reel that’s up to the challenge.
-Check out our article on the best baitcasting reels.
+Check out our articles on the best baitcasting reels and best baitcasting rods.
 And if you’re not in a huge hurry to decide on a reel for crankbait fishing, check back with us in a little while, because we plan to drill even further into baitcasters with an article specifically about the Best Crankbait Reels.

 Until next time, happy fishing!